Bubbl33s/mir-product-preview-card/README.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - PRODUCT PREVIEW CARD

-This is a solution to the '**404 not found**' project of the Make It Real course.
+This is a solution to the '**Product Preview Card**' project of the Make It Real course.

 ## Table of contents